Kitsunetic/recursivelist/README.md

 # RecursiveList

-List files recursively using channels
+List files recursively using channels and a goroutine with Golang

 ## Installation and Usage